 Undertaken by General Leonid A. Govorov’s Leningrad Front and General Kiril A. Meretskov’s Karelia Front on the Karelian isthmus and East Karelia fronts of the 'Jatkosota' continuation war, the undertaking comprised the 'Vyborg Offensive Operation' (10/20 June) by the Leningrad Front, the 'Virojoki-Lappeenranta Offensive Operation' (21 June/15 July) by the Leningrad Front, the 'Koivisto Landing Operation' (20/25 June) by the Baltic Fleet, the 'Svir-Petrozavodsk Offensive Operation' (21 June/9 August) by the Karelia Front, and the 'Tuloksa Landing Operation' (23/27 June) by the Ladoga Naval Flotilla.

-As noted and otherwise known as the 'Karelian Offensive', the 'Vyborg-Petrozavodsk Offensive' was a strategic operation in which the Soviets captured East Karelia and Viipuri (Vyborg in Russian).
+As noted above, and otherwise known as the 'Karelian Offensive Operation', the 'Vyborg-Petrozavodsk Offensive Operation' was a strategic undertaking in which the Soviet forces captured East Karelia and Viipuri (Vyborg in Russian).
 After this, though, the fighting entered a stalemate phase.

 In January 1944 Soviet forces had raised the German siege of Leningrad and drove Generalfeldmarschall Georg von Küchler’s (from 9 January Generalfeldmarschall Walter Model’s) Heeresgruppe 'Nord' back to the line linking Narva, Lake Ilmen and Pskov.
 Appreciating the strategic significance of its southern co-belligerent’s reversal of fortunes, Finland asked for peace conditions in February, but the Finnish parliament believed that the proposed Soviet terms impossible of compliance.